xanode/minet.net/src/content/tutoriels/en/android.md

 ---
 icon: android
-title: Connecter son appareil Android.
+title: Connect your Android to the MiNET network
 category: en/wifi
 ---